Nyobolt EV: electric Lotus demonstrates sub five-minute charging time

 2023 Nyobolt EV - rear three quarter

 A raised waistline makes the silhouette even more dramatic, while LED lights front and rear help modernise it.
-And, since reflective surfaces are so passe for an EV, the Rover Metro door mirrors of the original have been swapped out for cameras.
+On the concept (the silver car in the pictures), the Rover Metro door mirrors of the original were swapped out for cameras.
+But the functional prototype has returned to the use of old-school reflective surfaces – a decision we commend.

 Tesla famously used an Elise as the basis for its Roadster back in the noughties – something that CEO Elon Musk admitted was a ‘super dumb strategy’, as accommodating a motor and batteries required the platform to be almost totally redesigned.